forrestdavis/ExperimentNorming/README.md

                             path to stimuli file
       --has_header          Specify if the excel file has a header --multi_sent          Specify if you are running multiple sentence stimuli.
+      --template            Specify if you want to use sentence template to focus on verbs and nouns.
       --output_file OUTPUT_FILE
                             Ouput file name: default is normed_[stim_file_name]
       --file_type FILE_TYPE